InsightSoftwareConsortium/ITKPythonPackage/docs/Build_ITK_Module_Python_packages.rst

 GitHub automated CI package builds
 ==================================

-Freely available GitHub Action continous integration (CI) build and test services for open source repositories are provided by `GitHub <https://github.com/>`_.
+Freely available GitHub Actions continous integration (CI) build and test services for open source repositories are provided by `GitHub <https://github.com/>`_.
 These services will build and test the C++ code for your module and also generate Linux, macOS, and Windows Python